Documentation – Current v24.2

 The Display area, immediately below the Display selection box, contains display options.
 The contents, which depend on the display selection, are described below in the sections for the individual displays.

-Save screen (shown on the right) saves a snapshot of the current display (the entire Color/Tone screen) as a PNG file (a widely-used losslessly compressed format).
+Save screen (shown on the right) saves a snapshot of the current display (the entire Multicharts screen) as a PNG file (a widely-used losslessly compressed format).
 It also allows you to immediately view the snapshot so it can be used a reference for comparing with other results.

 File name and Directory at the top of the window set the location of the file to save.